VeryGoodOpenSource/dart_frog/docs/docs/deploying/google-cloud-run.md

 ## Deploying

-1. Build your `dart_frog` API for production use by running:
+1. Build your API for production use by running:

 ```bash
 dart_frog build